rschristopher/ischristtrue.com/src/ancient-views/antichrist.md

 !!! quote "Daniel 12:12"
     As for the rest of the beasts, they had their dominion taken away, yet their lives were prolonged for a season and a time.

-The three beasts in the vision of Daniel were a leopard, a bear, and a lion.
+The three remaining beasts in the vision of Daniel were a leopard, a bear, and a lion.
 And the fourth beast was the serpent, the great dragon.
 Contrast this with the beast in Revelation 13:

 !!! quote "Revelation 13:2"
      Now the beast which I saw was like a leopard, his feet were like the feet of a bear, and his mouth like the mouth of a lion.
 The dragon gave him his power, his throne, and great authority.

 This final beast, hybrid of hybrids, is the prophecied antichrist who will come in the final days before judgment.
-The spirit of antichrist has been manifest in the world many times, and all throughout history, preparing the way for his kingdom.
+The spirit of antichrist has been manifest in the world many times, and all throughout our history, preparing the way for his kingdom.

 ???+ warning "The false prophet"
     ...